-As the Brain Sciences have advanced is has become more and more clear that nervous systems are electrochemical devices of enormous complexity and subtlety [8,15].
+As the Brain Sciences have advanced it has become more and more clear that nervous systems are electrochemical devices of enormous complexity and subtlety [13,21].
 While the transmission of electrical signals across neuronal networks is regarded as a fundamental aspect of the operation of nervous systems, neurochemistry adds many dimensions to the picture.
-Cells can respond to chemicals that they themselves synthesize (autocrine signaling), to chemicals that diffuse from very nearby sources (paracrine signaling) or to chemicals that diffuse over greater distances or are carried by blood and tissue fluids [15,16].
+Cells can respond to chemicals that they themselves synthesize (autocrine signaling), to chemicals that diffuse from very nearby sources (paracrine signaling) or to chemicals that diffuse over greater distances or are carried by blood and tissue fluids [21,22].
 The responses that these chemicals elicit are legion and can vary according to the internal and environmental states of the cells involved.
-Important classes of chemicals involved in the functioning of nervous systems include: neurotransmitters, receptors, neuromodulators and second messengers.
-Traditionally, chemical signaling between nerve cells was thought to be mediated solely by messenger molecules or neurotransmitters which are released by neurons at synapses [16] and flow from the presynaptic to postsynaptic neuron.
+Traditionally, chemical signaling between nerve cells was thought to be mediated solely by messenger molecules or neurotransmitters which are released by neurons at synapses [22] and flow from the presynaptic to postsynaptic neuron.
 Because most neurotransmitters are relatively large and polar molecules (amino acids, amines and peptides), they cannot diffuse through cell membranes and do not spread far from the release site.
 They are also rapidly inactivated by various reactions.
 Together these features confine the spread of such neurotransmitters to be very close to the points of release and ensure that the transmitter action is transient.
 In other words, chemical synaptic transmission of the classical kind operates essentially twodimensionally (one in space and one in time).
 This conventional interpretation is coupled to the idea that neurotransmitters cause either an increase or a decrease in the electrical excitability of the target neuron.
 According to a traditional view of neurotransmission therefore, chemical information transfer is limited to the points of connection between neurons and neurotransmitters can simply be regarded as either excitatory or inhibitory.